mesolitica/malaya/docs/Contributing.rst

 unassigned ``improvement`` issue is open to whoever wants to implement it.

-We use frozen graph Tensorflow, should able to freeze any Tensorflow (version 1.15 and above) or Keras models.
+We use Pytorch and heavily use HuggingFace Transformers as backend.

 Dataset
 -------